bernardshen/redis-perf/README.md

   -m 2048
   ```
 # Usage
+We provide a script for downloading Twitter workloads in `workloads/download_workloads.sh`.
+Execute `cd workloads && ./download_workloads.sh twitter` to download and setup the execution directories for the Twitter workloads.
+You may at leat 1TB disk space to download and decompress these workloads.

 We support executing client threads on multiple nodes.
 Different nodes are synchronized through memcached with a controller.
 We currently support two modes of executions:
 - Separate data loading and workload execution
     - Load data: